 But, what you may not know is that business loans come in many varieties.

-Loans are available with short repayment terms and long repayment terms, for very large amounts and very small amounts.
-Some have very specific parameters for how they can be used, while other loans are jacks of all trades that can be applied to any financial need for your business.
+Loans are available with short repayment terms and long repayment terms for huge amounts and tiny amounts.
+Some have particular parameters for how they can be used, while other loans are jacks of all trades that can be applied to any financial need for your business.